-In addition to my university duties, I´m also the President of the Brazilian Nematological Society(1) for the term 2013-2019 and founder of the NGO Amigos do Rim(2), which campaings for public awareness of kidney diseases and provides multi-professional assistance to kidney patients.
+In addition to my university duties, I´m also the President of the Brazilian Nematological Society(1), and founder of the NGO Amigos do Rim(2), which campaings for public awareness of kidney diseases and provides multi-professional assistance to kidney patients.

 Further information on our research interests, research facility, achievements and more can be seen here.

 I´ve always worked with roundworms.
 Recently I discovered their ability to kill insects and I 've been working with them as biocontrol agents of agricultural

 and urban pests.

 I believe we can lower the adult mosquito population if we focus on the larval stage.
 So far, our results showed great control, but we still need to check if the agents will survive and infect the mosquito larvae in places where they are normally found.